Overview

 To determine your eligibility for studying at The University of Adelaide, visit adelaide.edu.au/graduate-research.

-Enhancing combustion efficiency and reducing emissions in hydrogen-driven industrial processes
+Enhancing combustion efficiency and reducing emissions in hydrogen-driven industrial processes – The University of Adelaide

 The transition to a net-zero economy necessitates decarbonising energy-intensive industries, such as iron/steel production and cement manufacturing.
 Hydrogen (H2) is a promising alternative to natural gas (NG) and other hydrocarbon fuels for high-temperature processes due to its zero carbon emissions.
 However, challenges remain in optimising heat transfer, mitigating nitrogen oxide (NOX) emissions, and understanding the operational implications of H2 use.
 This project aims to address these gaps to ensure efficient and sustainable integration of H2 into heavy industry, with the expected outcomes being development of scalable technologies for integrating H2 into heavy industry processes while minimising emissions, and contributions to the global transition toward sustainable industrial energy systems.